evocn/evocn.github.io/content/thoughts/reviews.md

 ## Wide Awake!
 By Parquet Courts

 Punk is great, man.
 I think this album is actually bringing me around on making art again.
-It's this line, man: "Open your mouth.
+It's this line, mostly: "Open your mouth.
 Pollinate your peers."

 Favorite songs: Almost Had to Start a Fight, Total Football, Tenderness